tharumbun/cactus/src/content/post/things-tourists-should-never-do-in-cambodia.md

 ---
 title: "Things tourists should never do in Cambodia"
 publishDate: "28 May 2023"
-description: Buddhism is the official religion of Cambodia.
+description: It's important to understand these to avoid misconducts when you're in the country
 tags: ["blog"]
 ---

-It's important to understand these to avoid misconducts when you're in the country.
 Better bring back the wonderful experience from the kingdom of the wonder.

 ### Do not exploit the local people